abhay420coder/Theory/frontend developer/Angular/ANGULAR BY ARC/008 Forms Introduction in ANgular.md

 * Dynamic / Reactive Forms

 ### Static or Template Driven Forms

 * Easy to use
 * Template driven forms are simple and straight forward
 * All the validations, form elements are all defined in the template file
-* We will need to import FormsModuIe in app module to work with Template driven forms
+* We will need to import **FormsModuIe** in app module to work with Template driven forms

 ### Dynamic or Reactive or Model Driven Forms

 * All the form elements, user interactions and validations are handled in the component class
-* We will make use of Angular's built in formGroup and formControI
+* We will make use of Angular's built in **formGroup** and **formControI**
 * Can control better data binding
 * Exclusive define custom regular expression patterns of error handling
-* We will need to import ReactiveFormsModuIe in our app module
+* We will need to import **ReactiveFormsModuIe** in our app module
 * Very flexible and allows users to define, develop complex requirements of forms
-* More logic in the component class and less in HTML mark up itself
+* More logic in the component class and less in HTML mark up itself.

+### Which is better — Template driven Forms or Reactive Forms?

+#### Template Driven Forms

+• If your application forms are simple straight forward
+• Fixed static form fields and elements
+• No complex validations or pattern matching

+#### Reactive Forms

+• If your application forms are complex.
+• Uses multiple dynamic components.
+• Advanced validation requirements.
+• Dependent form elements.
+• Dynamic form generation based on user preferences.

 ## Angular Forms Tutorial by  Angular.io

-# Setting up the form model

-## Setting up the form model by ARC

-## Setting up the form model by  Angular.io

-# Data flow in forms

-## Data flow in forms by ARC

-## Data flow in forms by  Angular.io

 # Angular Template Driven Forms Tutorial

 ## Angular Template Driven Forms Tutorial by ARC

+### Template Driven Forms - Introduction

+* Easy to use.
+* Template driven forms are simple and straight forward.
+* All the validations, form elements are all defined in the template file.
+* Forms are tracked automatically.
+* Tracked form data traverses via various states (pristine etc).
+* Uses Two-Way Data Binding techniques to bind data.
+* Most of the code resides in template file.
+* Validations are mostly the default HTML5 validations.
+* Minimal component code as most of the code is in template file.
+* Unit testing will be a challenge.

+### Step by Step Process for Template Driven Forms

+#### Step #1 — Import and Add in the FormsModule in the app.module.ts

+* For template driven forms — `FormsModule` needs to be imported
+* If we do NOT import this — we will get error when doing two way data binding
+* Add the module into the array list of imports

+#### Step #2 — Create the form in app.component.html

+* `ngForm`
+  * Form name as template variable using for e.g #10ginForm
+* `ngModel`
+  * Every form field should have a -name- attribute and ngModel attached to it

+### Add different Form Input Types

+* Input type="text"
+* Input type="radio"
+* Input type="checkbox"
+* Input type="email"
+* Textarea
+* Select Drop Down

 ## Angular Template Driven Forms Tutorial by  Angular.io